nonblocking/microfrontend-platform-kubernetes/SETUP_K3D.md

 ## Troubleshooting

-### Redeploy the mashroom portal
+### Redeploy Portal or Microfrontends

-    kubectl rollout restart deployment mashroom-portal
+ - Build and publish the new image

-    If you changed somthing in your yaml file, do not forget to apply it first:
+ - Run

-    kubectl apply -f <pathToYourFile>.yaml
+    kubectl rollout restart deployment <deployment>

 ### Scripts cannot be executed